-Disaster recovery plans often require that you back up and replicate the same VM for DR and HA purposes.
-Normally, this doubles the workload on the virtual infrastructure.
-You need to create two VM snapshots, independently from one another, and transfer VM data from the production site twice.
+Disaster recovery plans often require that you back up and replicate the same VM for disaster recovery (DR) and high availability (HA) purposes.
+As a rule, this doubles the workload on the virtual infrastructure: two VM snapshots need to be created independently from one another, and VM data need to be transferred from the production site twice.

-Although replica from backup might resemble replica seeding, there is difference between these options:
+Although replica from backup may resemble replica seeding, there is difference between these options:

-- Remote replica from backup uses a backup chain on the backup repository as the only source of data.
+- Replica from backup uses a backup chain in a backup repository as the only source of data.
 When building a new VM replica restore point, Veeam Backup & Replication always reads data from the latest restore point in the backup chain, either full or incremental.
-The backup chain on the backup repository may be created with a backup job or a backup copy job.
+The backup chain in the backup repository may be created with a backup job or a backup copy job.

 Requirements and Limitations for Replica from Backup

 - You can perform replication only from backups of VMware vSphere virtual machines created with Veeam Backup & Replication.
 Replication from backups of VMware Cloud Director virtual machines is not supported.